davepl/tempest_ai/Scripts/READ_ME.md

 Apr-09-25:
 Removed movement award, letting proximity do the work.
-At 5M frames, spinner alternates between inaction and basic aiming on level 1 and tracking on level 2
+At 5M frames, spinner alternates between inaction and basic aiming on level 1 and tracking on level 2 Added engineered params for distance to enemy, etc, and it learned to move around (but not always shoot) in 1M frames

+o